Warmer weather on the way for western New York after deadly blizzard | Science-Environment

 Warmer weather on the way for western New York after deadly blizzard

-Thousands of western New Yorkers were digging out from under four feet of snow (1.2 meters) dumped during a deadly Christmas blizzard, even as the National Weather Service predicted a final two inches of snow on Tuesday.
-Western New York was hardest hit by an Arctic deep freeze and sprawling storm front that extended over most of the United States for days as far south as the Mexican border.
+Western New York was hardest hit by an Arctic deep freeze and storm front that extended over most of the United States for days as far south as the Mexican border.
+"It's still snowing" in Western New York, said NWS meteorologist Bob Oravec, predicting two more inches.

 - Country: